 How to avoid all the most common live sound mistakes

 The interview is both in audio and written format so you can listen or read, according to your own preference.

-I'm 100% confident that you'll learn a ton of stuff from all the materials inside Live Sound Basics.
+I'm 100% confident that you'll learn everything you need to know to get started with live sound through the materials inside Live Sound Basics.
 I'm so confident it will teach you everything you need to know on how to set up and run a live show that I stand behind that confidence with a 100% Money-Back Guarantee.